 The Environmental Working Group, who have given birth to this legislation, is an incompetent organization that does not understand the science of toxicology, does not understand natural products, and that takes a biased, negative view of safety, often seeing dangers that do not exist.

 Safety legislation does not always accord with current knowledge on safety, for the simple reason that new scientific data are always being published.
-Guidelines are periodically made more stringent, but they are almost never loosened, even when new information suggests it.
-Regulators don’t like to admit that they were wrong, and this is especially true [...]
+Guidelines are periodically made more stringent, but they are almost never loosened, even when new information suggests that this would make sense.
+Regulators don’t like to admit that they were wrong, and this is especially true of the European Union.
+In the United States, although the FDA has few regulations that directly restrict cosmetic ingredients, most manufacturers, especially the larger ones, follow both IFRA guidelines and EU regulations.
+Taken together, these result in some extremely stringent […]

 The Safe Cosmetics Act of 2010 (SCA 2010), now before the House of Representatives, is an inappropriate and seriously flawed attempt to make cosmetics safer.
 You can read the full text here.
-The thinking behind it is identical to a bill that was proposed (and defeated on March 1st this year) in Colorado (see Tunnel vision). [...]
+The thinking behind it is identical to a bill that was proposed (and defeated on March 1st this year) in Colorado (see Tunnel vision).
+Both are the brainchild of a group including the Campaign for Safe Cosmetics (SFSC) and the Environmental Working Group (EWG) which are in turn linked to the Skin Deep database.
+SCA 2010 is being opposed by groups representing small businesses […]

 One of the reasons given for supporting the Colorado bill was that the targeted ingredients are more stringently restricted in Europe than in the USA.
 It’s true that the FDA has prohibited only 9 substances as cosmetic ingredients, compared to 1,233 currently prohibited in Europe.
 Well, clearly “no contest” in the legal stringency stakes.
-But, [...]
+But, the great majority of the 1,233 are petroleum derivatives, and many are pharmaceutical drugs, industrial solvents, or poisons such as curare, strychnine and arsenic – you can read the full list here.
+Very few of them would ever be […]

 The Colorado Safe Personal Care Products Act failed today at approximately 8:44 pm EST on a 7-to-4 vote.